Home again: Bison in Oklahoma and anteaters in Argentina

 1. Argentina

 Two giant anteaters paved the way for other successful reintroduction programs in Argentina’s Iberá Wetlands.
-Scientists weren’t sure what to expect when they released a pair of giant anteaters – affectionately named Ivotí Pora and Preto – into the wilderness of the Rincón del Socorro (a reserve) in 2007.
-Hunting and agriculture had eradicated the species decades earlier.
-This pair not only survived, but also had seven cubs in the wild.
+Scientists weren’t sure what to expect when they released a pair of giant anteaters – affectionately named Ivotí Pora and Preto – into the wilderness of the Rincón del Socorro reserve in 2007.
+Hunting and agriculture had eradicated the species in the wild decades earlier.
+This pair not only survived, but also had seven cubs.
 “They were fighters,” says veterinarian Gustavo Solís from the Rewilding Foundation, which runs a rescue center for anteaters.
 Since then, the foundation has rescued over 120 anteaters and released 93 across four sites, with help from provincial governments, national parks, zoos, and universities.

 Why We Wrote This